matthiaskoenig/itbtechtalks/talks/13_ssh/README.md

 curl https://github.com/matthiaskoenig.keys >> $HOME/.ssh/authorized_keys
 ```

 ## Tools working on top of `scp`
+Large ecosystem of tools and workflows on top of SSH.
+Examples are `scp`, `rsync` or `ansible` (configuration tool).
+To seamlessly work with these tools one must setup SSH correctly.

 # `scp` - copying files
 scp copies files between hosts on a network.
 It uses ssh(1) for data transfer, and uses the same authentication and provides the same security as ssh(1).  scp will ask for passwords or passphrases if they are needed for authentication.

 Directly works via `ssh`, so all `config` settings and key pairs from SSH can be used directly with scp.
 ```
 man scp
 ```

-Tools on top of SSH (scp, rsync, ...)
+# `rsync` - easy way to synchronize folders between clients